olcf/hands-on-with-frontier/challenges/GPU_Matrix_Multiply/README.md

 `hipblasOperation_t transA` and `hipblasOperation_t transB` : These arguments have specific options that control how you use matrices A and B. For example, you can use them as they are entered or use the transpose of either.
 Since we are solving C = A × B, we just want to use them as they are.
 The option for that is `HIPBLAS_OP_N`.

-`int m`, `int n`, `int k` : These are the dimensions of your matrices.
+`int m`, `int n`, `int k` : These are the values of the dimensions of your matrices.

 `const double *alpha` : This is a pointer to the scalar alpha.

 `const double *AP` : This is a pointer to matrix A on the GPU.

-`int lda` : This represents the leading dimension of matrix A.
+`int lda` : This represents the value of the leading dimension of matrix A.

 `const double *BP` : This is a pointer to matrix B on the GPU.

-`int ldb` : This represents the leading dimension of matrix B.
+`int ldb` : This represents the value of the leading dimension of matrix B.

 `const double *beta` : This is a pointer to the scalar beta.

 `double *CP` : This is a pointer to the double-precision matrix C on the GPU.

-`int ldc` : This represents the leading dimension of matrix C.
+`int ldc` : This represents the value of the leading dimension of matrix C.

 Your job is to look at the code in `cpu_gpu_dgemm.cpp` and see if you can match the already existing variables to the arguments outlined above in the `hipblasDgemm` call.
+You must pay close attention to wheather the varaibles are declared as pointers, doubles, or integers, and you must think about wheather `hipblasDgemm` is expecting a varaible's value or its address in memory.
+A quick review of [Addresses and Pointers](https://github.com/olcf/foundational_hpc_skills/blob/master/intro_to_c/README.md#6-addresses-and-pointers) may be helpful before you start.